Cranial deformation: practiced by the Incas, it is also a universal custom

-Barbarism, torture, savagery—these are the first words that come to mind when skull deformation is mentioned.
-In 1931, the English anthropologist J. Dingwall reflected: "It is likely that this curious yet widespread custom of artificially deforming the skull is the least understood of all the ethnic mutilations that have been passed down since ancient times."
+Barbarism, torture, savagery—these are the first words that come to mind when skull deformations are mentioned.
+In 1931, the English anthropologist J. Dingwall observed: “It is likely that this curious yet widespread custom of artificially deforming the skull is the least understood of all the ethnic mutilations that have been handed down since ancient times.”

-Indeed, they provoke condemnation and horror, disgust and dismay, and carry with them the supposed signs of societies that are less developed and, above all, exotic, far removed from our European lands.
+Indeed, they provoke disapproval and horror, disgust and dismay, and are seen as bearing the—supposed—hallmarks of societies that are underdeveloped and, above all, exotic, far removed from our European lands.

 Alien skulls

-Beyond an almost visceral repulsion, deformities also inspire many fantasies and excite the imagination.
-They are said to be proof of the existence of extraterrestrial races with superior intelligence that colonized our planet in distant times.
+Beyond an almost visceral revulsion, these deformities also give rise to numerous fantasies and spark the imagination.
+They are said to be proof of the existence of extraterrestrial races with superior intelligence that colonized our planet in ancient times.

 Robert Connolly, *Search for Ancient Wisdom*, television program, 1995.

-In 2012, a newspaper ran the headline "Alien skeletons?" about the discovery in Mexico of human remains with deformed skulls.
-In the19th century, anthropologists such as von Tschudi even disputed the artificial nature of cranial deformations.
+In 2012, a newspaper ran the headline “Alien Skeletons?” in connection with the discovery in Mexico of human remains with deformed skulls.
+In the19th century, anthropologists such as von Tschudi even disputed the artificial nature of skull deformations.

-Far from these clichés and sensationalism, occipital manipulation offers a vast field of study on the relationship to the body in its cultural, social, ethnic, and religious dimensions.
+Far from these clichés and sensationalism, manipulations of the occiput, on the contrary, offer a vast field of study on the relationship to the body in its cultural, social, ethnic, and religious dimensions.

-Influencing head growth in order to deliberately modify its shape is a widespread custom among humans.
+Influencing head growth to deliberately alter its shape is a widespread custom among humans.

 Distribution of skull modification practices around the world.